Pinout: Terminology

 While one usage of the word pin is to refer to electrical contacts of, specifically, the male gender, its usage in pinout does not imply gender: the contact-to-function cross-reference for a connector that has only female socket contacts is still called a pinout.

 Representation

-The pinout can typically be shown as a table or diagram, though it is necessary to clarify how to view the diagram, stating if it shows the backside of the connector (where wires are attached) or the "mating face" of the connector.
+The pinout can typically be shown as a table or diagram.
+However, it is necessary to clarify how to view the diagram, stating if it shows the backside of the connector (where wires are attached) or the "mating face" of the connector.
 Published pinouts, which are particularly important when different manufacturers want to interconnect their products using open standards, are typically provided by the connector or equipment manufacturer.
-Some pinouts are provided by 3rd parties since some connectors are not well documented by the manufacturer.
+However, some pinouts are provided by 3rd parties since the manufacturer does not well document some connectors.

 While repairing electronic devices, an electronics technician uses electronic test equipment to "pin out" each component on a PCB.
 The technician probes each pin of the component in turn, comparing the expected signal on each pin to the actual signal on that pin.